-Summer is here!
+Spring is almost here!
 That often means the arrival of visiting friends and family, yet creating an inviting bedroom for them needn’t involve lots of time or money.

-Here are our top tips on creating a perfect summer guest bedroom.
+Here are our top tips on creating a perfect guest bedroom.

 Treat it like your own bedroom

 Light has a major impact on both the feel and functionality of a space, so make sure the bedroom incorporates task lighting for reading and dressing, as well as softer ambient lighting.
 Dimmable light sources will create a calming and nurturing atmosphere, an overhead pendant light and a few adjustable lamps are a great combination.
 If you don’t have enough space for nightstands with lamps, try fixing wall lights above the bed or look for clip-on reading lights.
 Remember natural lighting also plays an important part so make sure the window coverings offer options for those who like to wake up to light or dark.

 It goes without saying here at Gilly Nicolson Bed linen HQ.
 Quality bed linen can make the difference between a great night’s sleep or an awful one.
 Gilly advises: “Whether you have a permanent bed, a daybed or a sofa bed, choose the best-quality bedding you can afford.
 My personal favourite is high-thread-count Egyptian cotton.”